PolyU Releases Report on 2015 Tourist Satisfaction and Tourism Service Quality Indices

-Among the six service sectors, transportation received the highest TSI score followed by attraction, immigration, hotels, retail shops and restaurants.
+Among the six service sectors, transportation received the highest PolyU TSI score followed by attractions, immigration, retail shops, restaurants and hotels.

-Launched in 2012, the PolyU TSQI is a weighted average of the six tourism service quality indices, measuring overall tourism service quality.
+Meanwhile, the PolyU TSQI launched in 2012 is a weighted average of the six tourism service quality indices, representing the overall tourism service quality of Hong Kong.

 PolyU TSI and TSQI website: http://www.touristsatisfaction.org